 If we do not receive payment from CMS for a particular member, we do not pay capitation for that member.
-Typically unpaid CMS premiums occur in the first month of eligibility and the payment is usually received within 60 calendar days.
+Typically unpaid CMS premiums occur in the first month of eligibility.
+The payment is usually received within 60 calendar days.

 If the medical group/IPA has unpaid premiums, it must continue to arrange for the member’s medical care and pay for services accordingly.

-If CMS does not retroactively pay the premium within 120 calendar days, the medical group/IPA should notify its Physician Advocate with specific information for that member so the non-payment can be pursued with CMS.
+If CMS does not retroactively pay the premium within 120 calendar days, the medical group/IPA should notify its provider advocate with specific information for that member.
+That way, the non-payment can be pursued with CMS.

 We receive premium from CMS based, in part, on the member’s State and County Code (SCC) as reported by CMS.
-We use the premium reported by CMS as a basis for percent of premium capitation.
+We use the premium CMS reports as a basis for percent of premium capitation.

 CMS may report a member in a different state than the state their assigned medical group/IPA is located.
 As an example, CMS may report a member’s SCC as Washington, yet their assigned medical group/IPA is in Oregon.

-Once the SCC is updated by the CMS system, CMS pays the correct SCC going forward.
+Once the CMS system updates SCC, CMS pays the correct SCC going forward.
 Typically, CMS does not retroactively adjust premium for changes in SCC.

-In addition to the ESRD flag, the flat file reports the member-level Risk-Adjusted Factor Type code to aid the medical group/IPA with identifying their ESRD patient who is our member.
+In addition to the ESRD flag, the flat file reports the member-level risk-adjusted factor type code to help the medical group/IPA identify their ESRD patient who is our member.
 The risk-adjusted factor type code is not reported on the image reports.
 Find more information on CMS.gov.

-CMS deducts a user fee from all MA plans to fund various education programs for Medicare eligible persons.
-The user fee adjustment shows as a non-member specific adjustment by CMS in our payments from CMS.
+CMS deducts a user fee from all MA plans to fund various education programs for Medicare-eligible persons.
+The user fee adjustment shows as a non-member specific adjustment in our payments from CMS.
 Every member is allocated the user fee adjustment.
-CMS might modify the rate monthly, however, typically the percentage changes three times per year.
+CMS might modify the rate monthly, however, typically the percentage changes 3 times per year.
 We show this adjustment at the member level on the flat file, 1 R record type, with the field name CMS_User_Fee.